 “A dragon?” asked Ella McDonahue, the blacksmith’s wife.
 “We haven’t seen a dragon around here in… well, ever.”

-“Exactly,” said Charles, tapping his temple.
+“Exactly,” Charles tapped his temple.
 “That’s what makes it so clever.
 An invisible dragon.”

 Within an hour, Charles set up a perimeter and drafted a report.
 He theorized that the dragon swooped down in the middle of the night, incinerated Jason, and vanished into the clouds

 Dr. Johnson, the village physician, arrived next with a far less mythical option.
-“Thomas has been fiddling with homemade distilling equipment.
+“Jason has been fiddling with homemade distilling equipment.
 I told him it was dangerous.
 There’s a ruptured copper still and shattered glass in his shed.
-More likely, he caused the fire himself.”
+It seems obvious that he caused the fire himself.”

-“A likely story!” exclaimed Charles.
+“A likely story!”
+Charles huffed.
 “That’s exactly what the dragon wants us to think.”

-Over the next several days, evidence continued to pile up, none of it matching Charles' theory.
+Over the next several days, evidence continued to pile up, none of it matching Detective Elderberry’s theory.
 A group of children found scorch marks leading back to Jason’s shed, along with a broken pressure gauge.
-Villager after villager brought forward pieces of the puzzle: burned wiring, fire-blackened tools, the singed remains of Charles’ notebook with the words “test batch too volatile?” scrawled inside.
+Villager after villager brought forward pieces of the puzzle: burned wiring, fire-blackened tools, the singed remains of Jason’s notebook with the words “test batch too volatile?” scrawled inside.

-But Charles was unfazed as he answered, “You’re all looking at evidence.
+Charles remained unfazed, “You’re all looking at evidence.
 But evidence can lie.
 The truth is in the theory.
 He drew pictures on the chalkboard in the tavern.
 “Note the circular scorch pattern, too clean for an accident.
 Only something hovering like a dragon could burn like that.”

-“Or the sill exploded in a flash fire while he was holding the ignition wand,” muttered Dr. Johnson.
+“Or the still exploded in a flash fire while he was holding the ignition wand,” muttered Dr. Johnson.

 Charles said, “The wand is missing.
 Perhaps it was taken by the dragon as a trophy.”

-“We found it this morning,” said Borris.
+“We found it this morning,” Borris said.
 “It was lodged in the hedge near the shed.

-The town magistrate stepped up and said, “Charles, we appreciate your… creativity.
+The town magistrate stepped up.
+“Charles, we appreciate your… creativity.
 But the evidence points to a tragic accident.”

 “Or,” said Ella, “it’s because there is no dragon.”